 In her work as a writer and podcast creator, Suzanne is an expert at making the otherworldly both accessible and fascinating.
 She approaches her subjects with what I’d characterize as an academic point of view, her expertise informing both of the podcasts she’s created, The Extraordinary Project, and most recently, the true crime podcast Finding Dawn.
 For these series she’s done meticulous research, and each episode is polished and eloquently narrated.

-In short, when it comes to stories about extraordinary things, every story contains another, untold story.
+read the interview >In short, when it comes to stories about extraordinary things, every story contains another, untold story.

 The primary, extraordinary story is usually direct and simple.
 Something like, I had a dream that my dad was banging on the door trying to wake me from a nap, and when I woke, I found that he had died while I was sleeping.
 At first I was purely curious about the metrics of those narratives; how many people experienced such events, and how often.
 But soon, a secondary story revealed itself that provoked me, and prompted more questions.
 The secondary story is much more complex.
 Something like, I believe my dad was reaching out to me with his mind when he was in between the mind states of life and death.
 But I'm also afraid to believe in such a reality.
 I believe our loved ones can communicate through dreams.
 I am also confused because there is no scientific explanation for how this happens.
 I am comforted by the idea that more exists in the transition between life and death, but I worry that if I tell people this story as though it is fact, they will find me disassociated or unable to properly discern fact from fiction.
 Because I believe in my experience, I am different.
 People who have not had this experience won't understand.
 I feel more loved but also separate from the norm, because I value the truth of my experience.